When it comes to pet grooming, achieving a polished and professional look is important, and

 groomers to maintain the overall length of the coat while removing excess hair to create a more

 refined look.
-By reducing the volume of the fur, thinning shears help to prevent matting and
+By reducing the volume of the fur, these shears help to prevent matting and

 tangling, which can be especially beneficial for dogs with long or curly hair.